chesslablab/php-chess/docs/pgn-parsing.md

 }
 ```

-Syntax validation is okay for use cases like loading hundreds of thousands of games into a database with the precondition that the games have previously been validated.
-This is the approach taken in the [cli/seed/games.php](https://github.com/chesslablab/chess-data/blob/main/cli/seed/games.php) script.
+Syntax validation is required when loading hundreds of thousands of games into a database with the precondition that the games have probably been validated.
+This is the approach followed in the [cli/seed/games.php](https://github.com/chesslablab/chess-data/blob/main/cli/seed/games.php) script.

 ## Semantic Validation